adrianva/python-sockets/README.md

 # python-sockets
-Pet project to play with sockets in Python
+Pet project to play with sockets in Python.
-You simply need to have installed Python 2.7 in order to run it
+You simply need to have installed Python 2.7 in order to run it.

 ## Server